create3000/x_ite/docs/_posts/what's-new.md

 ---
 X_ITE follows the [npm version syntax](https://docs.npmjs.com/about-semantic-versioning){:target="_blank"}.
 Keep this in mind when choosing a version number.

+## X_ITE v10.0.0 Released

+*Leipzig, 23rd June 2024:* With this release, all glTF material extensions are now available, i.e. when a glTF file is parsed, these extensions are automatically converted to X3D.
+There is now an X3D node for each glTF extension.
+These nodes can also be referenced directly in X3D files.
+Extensions for glTF materials are converted to X3DMaterialExtensionNode, which can be used as a child of [PhysicalMaterial](/x_ite/components/shape/physicalmaterial/) node and [SpecularGlossinessMaterial](/x_ite/components/x-ite/specularglossinessmaterial/) node.
+These material nodes now have a new field »extensions« for this purpose.
+The introduction of the »extensions« field has only a minimal impact and leads to the greatest possible compatibility.

+To get an idea of what a great difference these new material extensions make, check out our [glTF Sample Viewer](/x_ite/laboratory/gltf-sample-viewer/).
+Take some time and look through all the examples.
+I am sure you will be amazed.

+All glTF extensions implemented with this version are listed below.

+### X3DOneSidedMaterialNode

+* KHR_materials_pbrSpecularGlossiness implemented as [SpecularGlossinessMaterial](/x_ite/components/x-ite/specularglossinessmaterial/) node.

+### X3DMaterialExtensionNode

+* KHR_materials_anisotropy implemented as [AnisotropyMaterialExtension](/x_ite/components/x-ite/anisotropymaterialextension/) node.
+* KHR_materials_clearcoat implemented as [ClearcoatMaterialExtension](/x_ite/components/x-ite/clearcoatmaterialextension/) node.
+* KHR_materials_dispersion implemented as [DispersionMaterialExtension](/x_ite/components/x-ite/dispersionmaterialextension/) node.
+* KHR_materials_emissive_strength implemented as [EmissiveStrengthMaterialExtension](/x_ite/components/x-ite/emissivestrengthmaterialextension/) node.
+* KHR_materials_ior implemented as [IORMaterialExtension](/x_ite/components/x-ite/iormaterialextension/) node.
+* KHR_materials_iridescence implemented as [IridescenceMaterialExtension](/x_ite/components/x-ite/iridescencematerialextension/) node.
+* KHR_materials_sheen implemented as [SheenMaterialExtension](/x_ite/components/x-ite/sheenmaterialextension/) node.
+* KHR_materials_specular implemented as [SpecularMaterialExtension](/x_ite/components/x-ite/specularmaterialextension/) node.
+* KHR_materials_transmission implemented as [TransmissionMaterialExtension](/x_ite/components/x-ite/transmissionmaterialextension/) node.
+* KHR_materials_unlit implemented as [UnlitMaterialExtension](/x_ite/components/x-ite/unlitmaterialextension/) node.
+* KHR_materials_volume implemented as [VolumeMaterialExtension](/x_ite/components/x-ite/volumematerialextension/) node.

+### Converted to Switch

+* KHR_materials_variants implemented as [Switch](/x_ite/components/grouping/switch/) node.

 ## X_ITE v9.5.2 Released

 *Leipzig, 28th April 2024:* Progress continues...